 A dog harness can reduce the strain on your pet's neck - especially if they pull on walks.
 If you have a small dog, it's important to get one that's designed for a small breed though.

 My top recommendation for a small dog harness is the Ruffwear Front Range.
 It's durable, has two leash attachment points and loads of padding for extra comfort.
-If you need a harness that's suitable for even smaller dogs, the Comfort Fit Small Dog Harness is a well-padded alternative.
+If you need an inexpensive harness for a small dog, the Puppia is a great alternative.

 Do you have any questions about choosing the best small dog harness for your pet?
 Let me know in the comments!